waffl3ss/GoKnock/README.md

 #### Please make sure to actually utilize the README.

 Designed to validate potential usernames by querying OneDrive and/or Microsoft Teams, which are passive methods.
-It can output/create a list of legacy Skype users identified through Microsoft Teams enumeration.
 It can also get details from Teams, such as availability, device type, and out of office message.
 Finally, it also creates a nice clean list for future usage, all conducted from a single tool.

 If youre having problems with the token, you didnt go through the README, or you didnt use the interactive firefox option.

-Compiled releases found in the [RELEASES](https://github.com/waffl3ss/GoKnock/releases) page.

 If building from source:
 ```